-\textbf{Flow polytopes.} Let $G$ be a loopless graph on vertex set $[0,n]$ with edges directed from smaller to larger vertices.
-For each edge $e$, let $\mathrm{in}(e)$ denote the smaller (initial) vertex of $e$ and $\mathrm{fin}(e)$ the larger (final) vertex of $e$.
+Let $G$ be a graph on vertex set $[0,n]$ with edges directed from smaller to larger vertices.
+For each edge $e$, let $\mathrm{in}(e)$ denote the smaller (initial) vertex of $e$, and $\mathrm{fin}(e)$ the larger (final) vertex of $e$.
 Imagine fluid moving along the edges of $G$.
-At vertex $i$ let there be an external inflow of fluid $a_i$ (outflow of $-a_i$ if $a_i<0$), and call $\bm{a}=(a_0,\,\ldots,\,a_n)$ the \textbf{netflow vector}.
-Formally, a \textbf{flow} on $G$ with netflow vector $\bm{a}$ is an assignment $f:E(G)\to \R_{\geq 0}$ of nonnegative values to each edge such that fluid is conserved at each vertex.
+At vertex $i$ let there be an external inflow of fluid $a_i$ (outflow of $-a_i$ if $a_i<0$), and call the vector $\bm{a}=(a_0,\ldots,a_n)\in\mathbb{R}^{n+1}$ the \newword{netflow vector}.
+Formally, a \newword{flow} on $G$ with netflow vector $\bm{a}$ is an assignment $f:E(G)\to \R_{\geq 0}$ of nonnegative values to each edge such that fluid is conserved at each vertex.
 That is, for each vertex $i$

-The \textbf{flow polytope} $\mathcal{F}_G(\bm{a})$ is the collection of all flows on $G$ with netflow vector $\bm{a}$.
-Alternatively, let $M_G$ denote the incidence matrix of $G$, that is let the columns of $M_G$ be the vectors $e_i-e_j$ for $(i,j)\in E(G)$, $i<j$, where $e_i$ is the $(i+1)$-th standard basis vector in $\R^{n+1}$.
+The \newword{flow polytope} $\mathcal{F}_G(\bm{a})$ is the collection of all flows on $G$ with netflow vector $\bm{a}$.
+Alternatively, let $M_G$ denote the incidence matrix of $G$.
+That is, let the columns of $M_G$ be the vectors $e_i-e_j$ for $(i,j)\in E(G)$, $i<j$, where $e_i$ is the $(i+1)$-th standard basis vector in $\R^{n+1}$.
 Then,

-From this perspective, note that the number of integer points in $\mathcal{F}_G(\bm{a})$ is exactly the number of ways to write $\bm{a}$ as a nonnegative integral combination of the vectors $e_i-e_j$ for edges $(i,j)$ in $G$, $i<j$, that is the \textbf{Kostant partition function} $K_G(\bm{a})$.
-For brevity, we write $\F_G:=\F_G(1,0,\ldots , 0,-1)$, and we refer to $\F_G$ as the flow polytope of $G$, since in this paper our primary focus is on studying these particular flow polytopes.
+From this perspective, note that the number of integer points in $\mathcal{F}_G(\bm{a})$ is exactly the number of ways to write $\bm{a}$ as a nonnegative integral combination of the vectors $e_i-e_j$ for edges $(i,j)$ in $G$, $i<j$.
+This number is known as the \newword{Kostant partition function} $K_G(\bm{a})$.
+For brevity, we write $\F_G$ to mean $\F_G(1,0,\ldots , 0,-1)$, and we refer to $\F_G$ as the flow polytope of $G$, since in this paper our primary focus is on studying these particular flow polytopes.

-The following milestone result giving the volume of flow polytopes was shown by Postnikov and Stanley in unpublished work:
+The following milestone result on volumes of flow polytopes was shown by Postnikov and Stanley in unpublished work.